libmapper/libmapper/README.markdown

 In the syntax for mathematical expressions, we include a method for indexing previous values to allow basic filter construction.
 This is done by index, but we also implemented a syntax for accessing previous state according to time in seconds.
-This feature is not yet useable, but in the future interpolation will be performed to allow referencing of time-accurate values.
+This feature is not yet usable, but in the future interpolation will be performed to allow referencing of time-accurate values.

 The explicit use of timing information may also be useful for certain mapping scenarios, such as "debouncing" signal updates or adding adaptive delays.
-We are gradually working towards such functionality, developing a syntax for referring to timing data when configuring connection properties and implementing a lighweight synchronization scheme between linked devices that will permit jitter mitigation and correct handling of delays when devices are running on separate computers.
+We are gradually working towards such functionality, developing a syntax for referring to timing data when configuring connection properties and implementing a lightweight synchronization scheme between linked devices that will permit jitter mitigation and correct handling of delays when devices are running on separate computers.